ConductionNL/skeleton-app/docs/components.md

 ```

-Now go to localhost:800 en click on the sideNav item 'Test page'.
+Navigate to `localhost:8000` en click on the sideNav item '[your-example-name] page'.
 You should see this:

 ![Table example](./images/table.png)

+---

 ### _Basic form_

+---

 Then add the form `/src/templates/test/TestDetailTemplate.tsx`

 ```Javascript